mre/mre.github.io.v2/blog/2017-obsolete.md

 I called the project [Awesome Static Analysis](https://github.com/mre/awesome-static-analysis/).

 Fast forward two years and the list has grown quite a bit.
-So far, it had 75 contributors, 277 forks and received over 2000 stars.
+So far, it has 75 contributors, 277 forks and received over 2000 stars.
 (Thanks for all the support!)
+(Update May 2018: 91 contributors, 363 forks, over 3000 stars)

 Around 1000 unique visitors find the list every week.
 Not much by any means, but I feel obliged to keep it up-to-date because it has become an essential source of information for many people.